Woodlands care home, Crowborough

 We are not for profit

 We are a not for profit housing association.
-This means we make a surplus each year which we reinvest back into the organisation in order to continiously improve our properties and the quality of life of our residents, and to achieve our mission to help people live later life to the full.
+This means we make a surplus each year which we reinvest back into the organisation in order to continiously improve our properties and the quality of life of our residents.
+We strive to create brighter living every day.